roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 }
 ```

-`PokemonInfo` class is loong, but we have not coded anything sophisticated there.
+`PokemonInfo` class is looong, but we have not coded anything sophisticated there.
-Essentially, what we have done was introducing a local state and fetching its value from some API.
+Essentially, we have introduced a local state and fetched its value from some API.

-This component also depends on the external `name` property, so we wanted to update the component output in case that value has changed.
+This component also depends on the external `name` property, so we wanted to update the component output in case that value changes.
 To achieve that, we needed to implement both `componentDidMount` and `componentDidUpdate`.
 In order not to duplicate logic (because those methods would be almost the same), we additionally created the `fetchData()` method.

 Despite me using TypeScript here, it took us quite a bit of space and chars to code that piece.
 Class-based components were not as concise as we would like them to be.

 ## Invention of Hooks

-So we came up with two component types.
+So we came up with two-component types.
 Both have approximately opposite pros and cons.
 I wish we could combine the best of each world, right?

 This is exactly what the React team did with Hooks.